michael-hahn/pytorch-tree-lstm/README.md

 four tensors:

 * `features` - A size N x F tensor containing the features for each node.
-* `node_evaluation_order` - A size N tensor containing the order in which nodes should be evaluated.
+* `node_evaluation_order` - A size N tensor containing the evaluation step at which a node can be evaluated.
-* `adjacency_list` - A size E x 2 tensor containing the node indexes of the features tensor for each pair of connected nodes in the tree.
+* `adjacency_list` - A size E x 2 tensor containing the node indexes of the parent node and child node for every connection in the tree.
-* `edge_evaluation_order` - A size E tensor containing the order in which edges should be evaluated.
+* `edge_evaluation_order` - A size E tensor containing the evaluation step at which each child node should be summed.

 Example code for generating these arrays given a tree composed of Python dicts can be found in `convert_tree_to_tensors.py`.